Los Angeles Theft Defense Lawyers

 Theft charges can have a substantial impact on your life in terms of jail time, fines, and reputation.
 For those who aren’t US citizens, a theft crime charge can significantly impact your immigration status.
 A conviction of theft, from shoplifting up through grand theft, can spread through social media and the news like wildfire unless handled with the utmost discretion and professionalism.

 At Werksman Jackson & Quinn LLP, we represent clients in matters of great personal consequence to give them the best possible outcome in their case.
-Whether you’re a celebrity, politician, or anyone else who’s been accused of theft and needs top-level defense, we urge you to connect with our legal team at once.
+Whether you’re a celebrity, politician, or anyone else who’s been accused of theft and needs top-level defense, we urge you to connect with our Los Angeles theft lawyers at once.

 Burglary and shoplifting are the two ends of the spectrum when it comes to charges of attempted thievery.
 Charges of burglary and shoplifting are often combined with theft charges and can be filed even if no items were actually stolen.